stadtnavi/stadtnavi-widget/Readme.md

 The widget works without any configuration but if you want override some values, you can pass `options` as a JSON object with the following possible keys:

 - `tileUrl`: Leaflet-compatible URL for the background map.
+Ignored if `wms` (see below) is configured instead.
   Default: `https://tiles.stadtnavi.eu/streets/{z}/{x}/{y}{r}.png`
   *Note*: If you want to use the stadtnavi tiles, your domain needs to be whitelisted.
 Please get in touch with mitmachen@herrenberg.stadtnavi.de to have this done.